Frequently Asked Questions About Getting A Line of Credit

 The amount you can borrow depends on your circumstances, as well as whether it is secured or unsecured.
 A line of credit that is unsecured tops out at around $50,000 for the most qualified borrowers, while technically secured ones can go much higher, depending on the value of the asset you use as collateral.
 For example, a HELOC can in theory offer borrowing room of as much as 80% of your home’s value.

 How do I access a line of credit?

 Accessing the funds you have been pre-approved for with a line of credit couldn’t be easier.
 You can write cheques based on these funds, use ATMs, or use telephone or online banking to pay bills directly or to transfer money into your chequing account.

 Where can I get a line of credit?

-Many financial institutions offer lines of credit; this includes banks and credit unions, as well as online lenders and alternative financial providers.
+Many financial institutions offer lines of credit; this includes a bank, financial institution, and credit unions, as well as online lenders and alternative financial providers.

 How much does a line of credit cost?

 A line of credit is paid for in two ways: via the interest charges you incur through borrowing funds, and via fees.
 These fees come in a few forms.
 There are often application, loan origination, legal, administration or registration fees.
 These may or may not be charged by your chosen lender, and can be anything up to hundreds of dollars each.
 There are also usually fees if you fail to pay back money you have borrowed according to the line’s terms and conditions.
 Similar to a credit card, they require a minimum repayment amount each month, based on the balance owing.
 If you don’t make this minimum payment, you’ll be charged a penalty.